- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 However, it's important to note that improper configuration or management of storage tiering and caching strategies can lead to potential data loss.
 For example, if the caching strategy is not adequately monitored or if the cache is not properly backed up, there is a risk of losing data stored in the cache.
 Therefore, it is crucial to implement these strategies carefully and regularly monitor their performance to ensure data availability and minimize potential loss.

-Although NAS N2200PLUS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2200PLUS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -